ZhouQiangwei/dmtools/README.md

 # BMtools

-Package of C scripts for generation and procession of DNA Methylation BigWig (mbw) files
+Package of C and C++ scripts for generation and procession of DNA Methylation BigWig (mbw) files

 Compared with bigwig, mbw format contains the coverage of DNA methylation sites, methylation context, positive and negative strand and gene ID information.
 Moreover, mbw files still support the visualization of genome browsers as bigwig files.

 BMtools provide file format conversion, quick view, methylation level calculation, differential DNA methylation level calculation and other functions for mbw format.

 | [ bmtools ]         | process with mbw file                                                    |
 |---------------------|--------------------------------------------------------------------------|